Remote Work for Staff and Part Time Employees

 - The employee must perform all the essential functions of the position, just as if the employee were working on campus.

-- The employee understands and accepts the aspects of the remote work arrangement as documented by the unit.
+- The employee understands and accepts the aspects of the hybrid or remote work arrangement as documented by the unit.

-- IU will not reimburse or provide a subsidy for a remote employee’s utilities, broadband service, or parking, except as required by the applicable state law for remote employees who work outside the state of Indiana.
+- IU will not reimburse or provide a subsidy for a remote employee’s utilities, broadband service, or parking.

-- A remote work arrangement is not a right of employment, and the university retains the authority to modify or terminate any remote work arrangement at its discretion.
+- A hybrid or remote work arrangement is not a right of employment, and the university retains the authority to modify or terminate any remote work arrangement at its discretion.

 - PERIODIC REVIEW OF REMOTE WORK ARRANGEMENTS

-- Any modifications to a remote work arrangement must be documented.
+- Any modifications to a hybrid or remote work arrangement must be documented.

-- The unit has the discretion to terminate the remote work assignment and reassign the employee to work on-campus.
+- At any time, the unit has the discretion to terminate the hybrid or remote work assignment and reassign the employee to work in-person.

 - A remote employee should be given as much advance notice of the termination of the remote work arrangement as is reasonable under the circumstances, preferably at least two weeks.